lloydestrada/springboot-restAPI-crud/README.md

 </p>

 <p align="justify">
-Initially, I explored and tested the system using the DAO pattern to understand the core concepts, before transitioning to JPA Repositories for simpler, cleaner, and more efficient code.
+Initially, I explored and tested the system using the DAO deisgn pattern to understand the core concepts, before transitioning to JPA Repositories for simpler, cleaner, and more efficient code.
 </p>

 <p align="justify">